 Laravel 11 using Sanctum REST API Authentication Tutorial

-Step 1: Install Laravel and Create a New Project
+Step 1: Create a Laravel Project (if not already done)

 composer create-project --prefer-dist laravel/laravel sanctum-auth-example